rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 Rust Foundation Fellowship grants provide support and recognition to volunteers who are actively contributing to the Rust community, and to those who demonstrate the experience and potential to enhance the community through their contributions.

-## Key Application Dates
+## Key Application Details

-_Award amount_\: A stipend of $1,000 per month plus a travel and training budget.
+Award amount: A stipend of $1,000 per month plus a travel and training budget.

-_Application window_\: Tuesday, June 13th- Friday, June 30th, 2023
+Application window\: Tuesday, June 13th- Friday, June 30th, 2023

-_Selection decisions by_\: Wednesday, July 6th, 2023.
+Selection decisions by\: Wednesday, July 6th, 2023.

-_Applicants informed of decisions_\: Friday, July 7th, 2023.
+Applicants informed of decisions\: Friday, July 7th, 2023.

-_Formal start of the Fellowship program_\: Monday, July 24, 2023.
+Formal start of the Fellowship program\: Monday, July 24, 2023.

 ## Program Details